-Pricing and other deal terms can be negotiated freely in transactions involving LLCs and private joint stock companies not caught by the TA.
-However, parties should bear in mind that, generally, the delivery of shares of Serbian joint stock companies must be settled against payment of consideration in local currency (i.e. RSD) through the mechanics and in accordance with the operational bylaws of the CSR.
-In some cases (depending on the domicile of the parties), the payment of the purchase price for a share transfer in a LLC also needs to be effected through a local account.
+Pricing and other deal terms can be negotiated freely in transactions involving LLCs and private joint-stock companies not regulated by the TA.
+However, parties should bear in mind that, generally, the delivery of shares of Serbian joint-stock companies must be settled against payment of consideration in local currency (i.e. RSD) through the mechanics of, and in accordance with, the operational by-laws of the CSR.
+In some cases (depending on the domicile of the parties), the payment of the purchase price for a share transfer in an LLC also needs to be effected through a local account.

-Transactions in public and even some private joint stock companies (please see the answer to question 1.2) are subject to the TA restrictions.
-The TA allows for cash-for-share and securitiesfor-share transactions, as well as for hybrid consideration (i.e. a mix of cash and securities offered as consideration).
+Transactions in public - and even some private joint-stock companies (please see the answer to question 1.2) are subject to the TA's restrictions.
+The TA allows for cash-for-share and securities-for-share transactions, as well as for blended considerations (i.e. a mix of cash and securities offered as consideration).
 The equal treatment rule applies to all takeover bids, voluntary and mandatory.
-Generally, the offering price must be equal to, or higher than, the highest between (a) the weighted average trading price of the previous three months, and (b) the trading price on the day preceding the publication of the intention to launch a takeover bid (on which the trading volume for the shares was at least equal to the average trading volume for the shares in the last three months).
-If a bidder has already built up a certain stake in the target company prior to launching the takeover bid, special rules apply to take stake building into account.
-If the shares of a public (listed) joint stock company do not meet the statutory liquidity test, the book value per share and the appraised value per share are also relevant.
-If a private joint stock company caught by the TA is the target, then the offering price could be the higher of (a) the book value per share, and (b) the appraised value of a share.
+Generally, the offering price must be equal to, or higher than, the highest between the volumeweighted average (trading) price for the shares for the previous six months.
+If a bidder has already built up a certain stake in the target company prior to launching the takeover bid, special rules referring to the historical prices the purchaser has paid for the stake apply, in order to take the stakebuilding into account.
+If the shares of a public (listed) joint-stock company do not meet the statutory liquidity test, the book value per share and the appraised value per share are primarily relevant (together with historical prices related to stakebuilding).
+If a private jointstock company caught by the TA is the target, then the offering price could be the higher of (a) the book value per share, and (b) the appraised value of a share, while the special rules that take into account the stakebuilding would still be applicable if the purchaser (or persons acting in concert with the purchaser) hold the stake in the target.